Decline to Notarize Illegal Document

 A defective or illegal document may originate in another state, where the notary laws are different.
 A notarial certificate from another state may be corrected or replaced to comply with Colorado notary laws.

-Some companies create a defective or illegal document by allowing employees who are not attorneys to prepare legal forms or documents.
-This is a common problem when companies ask notaries to perform ID verification for processing federal Form I-9, when hiring new employees at a remote location.
+Some companies create defective or illegal documents by allowing employees who are not licensed attorneys to prepare legal forms, documents, or notarial certificates.
+This is a common problem when companies ask notaries to perform ID verification for processing federal Form I-9 when hiring new employees at a remote location.
 They ask a notary to serve as an agent or authorized representative for the hiring company, to check the ID of the new employee.

 Medallion Signature Guarantee, Notary Acceptor, Endorsement

-Some illegal document requests are for notaries to perform acts that are not authorized by law, such as a Medallion Signature guarantee (done by a bank or brokerage firm), acting as a notary acceptor or mailing agent to send documents and track for response or non-response from the recipient, serving as a witness to certify an event occurred, using the official capacity as a notary in an endorsement or promotion for a product or service, and putting a false date on a document.
+Some illegal document requests are for notaries to perform acts that are not authorized by law, such as a Medallion Signature guarantee (done by a bank or brokerage firm), acting as a notary acceptor or mailing agent to send documents and track for a response or non-response from the recipient, serving as a witness to certify an event has occurred, or using the official capacity as a notary in an endorsement or promotion for a product or service.

 No Legal Advice

 Notaries do not read documents to provide legal advice or legal opinions.
 But, notaries do scan documents to look for blank spaces that must be filled in or missing attachments.
-While scanning, a notary may look for signs of an illegal document.
+While scanning, a notary may notice signs of an illegal document.

 If a problem is detected, and no criminal intent is suspected, the notary should attempt to correct the defect and complete the notarization to serve the public.
 Notaries are not authorized to serve as investigators, but they should use reasonable care to verify that the customer has satisfactory evidence of identification and is authorized to sign the document.

-It is reasonable to inquire if an employee is authorized to sign a contract for a company, or to confirm that a person is authorized to act as an agent under a power of attorney, or as a trustee under a trust.
+It is reasonable to inquire if an employee is authorized to sign a contract for a business or organization or to confirm that a person is authorized to act as an agent under a power of attorney, or as a trustee under a trust.
 Supporting documents may be requested.

 The information about the declined notarization should be entered in the notary journal.
-This provides evidence that the notary is screening for illegal acts.
+This provides evidence that the notary is screening for unlawful acts.